stratosonde/docs/_posts/2025-11-24-stratosonde-cascading-power-architecture.md

 ### Layer 2→3: Supercapacitor to Ceramic Capacitor Bank

+**The buck converter advantage:**

+Before analyzing the ceramic bank, it's critical to understand how the buck converter fundamentally improves the system.
+The TI buck converter provides two key benefits:

+1. **Input current reduction**: For 50mA @ 3.3V output (165mW), the buck requires only 194mW input (at 85% efficiency).
+At 5V input, this is just 38.8mA—a 22% reduction in current draw from the ceramic bank.

+2. **Voltage droop tolerance**: The buck operates across a wide input range (5V down to ~2.5V minimum).
+This allows significant voltage droop before system failure.
+Even with 50Ω total ESR at extreme cold, the voltage droop is only 38.8mA × 50Ω = 1.94V, leaving final voltage at 3.06V—well above the 2.5V minimum.

+This is crucial: the buck converter doesn't just regulate voltage—it makes the ceramic bank viable by reducing current requirements and tolerating massive voltage sag.

 **The ceramic capacitor advantage:**

 Ceramic (Class I: C0G/NP0) capacitors maintain stable capacitance across temperature: